apify/apify-sdk-js/packages/actor-scraper/jsdom-scraper/README.md

 - ##### **`env: Object`**

-A map of all relevant values set by the Apify platform to the actor run via the `APIFY_` environment variable.
-For example, here you can find information such as actor run ID, timeouts, actor run memory, etc. For the full list of available values, see the [`Actor.getEnv()`](https://sdk.apify.com/api/apify/class/Actor#getEnv) function in the Apify SDK documentation.
+A map of all relevant values set by the Apify platform to the Actor run via the `APIFY_` environment variable.
+For example, here you can find information such as Actor run ID, timeouts, Actor run memory, etc. For the full list of available values, see the [`Actor.getEnv()`](https://sdk.apify.com/api/apify/class/Actor#getEnv) function in the Apify SDK documentation.

   Example: